deestbie/console-docs/docs/index.md

 * [**Publish Live Stream**](venom\publishlivestream.md) - Learn how to publish live stream video content using a step-by-step tutorial.

+* [**Publish External Video**](venom\publishexternalvideo.md) - Learn how to publish an external video hosted on a media server or content delivery network using a step-by-step tutorial.

 * [**Manage Video**](venom\managevideo.md) - Learn how to manage (i.e., edit/update) a video that is currently defined in a collection.

 * [**Publish Application**](venom\publishapp.md) - Learn how to publish application content using a step-by-step tutorial.